CowNowK/AimStar/README.md

 <a href="https://discord.com/invite/VgRrxwesPz"><img src="https://img.shields.io/discord/1179009716307886080?logo=discord&logoColor=%234ec920"></a>
 </p>

-**Yes, there is a large leap AimStar with other much nicer software.
+**Yes, there is a large leap other much nicer software than AimStar.
 However, we shall never stop our step.**

 <h4 align="center">
   ⛔ USE AT YOUR OWN RISK ⛔